RandomStudio/home-assistant-tether-addons/README.md

 2. To update the distributed image file with the latest changes, in the `image-src` folder run the following:
 * `docker build -t randomstudiotools/hass-tether-agent .`
 * `docker image push randomstudiotools/hass-tether-agent`
-3. Note: currently the addon changes need to be distributed manually.
-Therefore, in Home Assistant uninstall the current Tether Agent addon, and reinstall.
+3. Go to the addon page in Home Assistant, press `Rebuild`.
+The latest image will be pulled, mounted, and started.